SQ1Labs/SQ1_LandingPage/README.md

 # Square One Labs
 ### What is Square One Labs

-Square One Labs is a startup studio powering frictionless messaging experiences.
-We’re a technology company that provides you with messaging services that help you automate and enhance every day tasks.
-No more app downloads, questionable targeted ads, mobile browser pop ups or calling and being put on hold.
-In other words, we’re here to help you get things done.
+Square One Labs is a startup studio building software to power frictionless messaging experiences for businesses and consumers.
+Our mission is to advance communications technology and improve business interactions through AI, natural language and programmatic mobile messaging.

 ### Who are the people behind Square One Labs

-Our team is made up of serial entrepreneurs, engineers and product designers who personally review every line of code and message that takes place on the platform.
-Our engineers have an average of 10 years experience and are ex-employees at some of the most prestigious technology corporations.
+Our team is made up of serial entrepreneurs, engineers and product designers who generate ideas internally, build multiple startups in parallel and spin off what works into a dedicated companies.
+We come from a background in tech and are hungry to grow, exit and repeat.

-Stay up to date and get early access by texting +1 650-600-9614
+Stay tuned for early access.

 ### Installation